Corinne Raux

-Corinne Raux, born 16 August 1976 at Combourg, is a French duathlete who was duathon world champion in 2002.
-She also practiced the marathon successfully, taking 15th in the 2004 Athens Olympic marathon.
+Corinne Raux (born 16 August 1976 in Combourg) is a French duathlete who was duathon world champion in 2002.
+She also practiced the marathon successfully, taking 15th in the women's event at the 2004 Summer Olympics.

 Biography

 Youth

 Corinne Raux began sport in schools and ran in her youth for an Athletics club.
 She had some success, but focused on her studies and got a baccalaureate of science.
 She continued her studies and obtained a state diploma as a physiotherapist in 1998.
 Living in Savoy she naturally practiced mountain running, the VTT, but also the Duathlon where she had some success.

 Career in duathlon

 After resuming sporting activities suspended by her student career, she began practicing Duathlon in 2000 and quickly joined the team of France.

 In 2002, she won the ITU Duathlon World Championships in the United States.
 This is her only victory in a global competition.
 She abandoned the duathlon in favor of Running which remains her main specialty.